emca-it/ITRS-Log-Analytics-7.x/06-SIEM_Plan/06-SIEM_Plan.md

 ruletype_text is the string returned by RuleType.get_match_str.

-field_values will contain every key value pair included in the results from Elasticsearch.
+field_values will contain every key value pair included in the results from Data Node.
 These fields include "@timestamp" (or the value of ``timestamp_field``), every key in ``include``, every key in ``top_count_keys``, ``query_key``, and ``compare_key``.
 If the alert spans multiple events, these values may come from an individual event, usually the one which triggers the alert.